olivermcccarthy/neuralnetworks/README.md

-We need to find a small change in each weight that will improve the cost We change them in proportion to pdW(x)-Cost ( Partial Derivative of Weight with respect to Cost)
+We need to find a small change in each weight that will improve the cost the most We change them in proportion to pdW(x)-Cost ( Partial Derivative of Weight with respect to Cost)

 There are some funky maths to prove this but for the outputlayer

  pdW(x)-Cost = input(x) *(sigMoid - T) * sigMoid * (1 - sigMoid)

 ### Proof of pdW(x)-Cost = input(x) *(sigMoid - T) * sigMoid * (1 - sigMoid)